peteroupc/peteroupc.github.io/randomfunc.md

 - S. Eger, "Stirling's approximation for central extended binomial coefficients", 2014, helped suggest the variance of the dice roll distribution.

 <sup id=Note10>(10)</sup> Such techniques usually involve [_Markov chains_](https://en.wikipedia.org/wiki/Markov_chain), which are outside this page's scope.

+<sup id=Note11>(11)</sup> A convex polygon can be trivially decomposed into triangles that have one vertex in common and each have two other adjacent vertices of the original polygon.
+Triangulation of other polygons is nontrivial and outside the scope of this document.

 <a id=License></a>
 ## License